 Watch Cuba Gooding Jr. tribute to Ramiro C. Gonzales

 I enjoyed the Groucho-Ramiro clip, and posted the following reply

-This would be considered pretty racist by today’s standards.
+This would be considered racist by today’s standards:.
 Let’s make fun of silly Mexicans!
 Listen to their funny accents!
-It is fine that Ramiro went on to have some success in show business; but even the much loved Warner Bros. cartoon character Speedy Gonzalez is itself an antiquated, stereotype; a joke about Mexicans being slow and stupid.
+It is fine that Ramiro went on to have some success in show business; but even the much loved Warner Bros. cartoon character Speedy Gonzales is itself an antiquated, stereotype; a joke about Mexicans being slow and dim-witted.